Sproutly Plant Care Team

 Fungus gnats typically arrive in contaminated potting soil — especially cheap, organic-rich mixes.
 They can also fly in through open windows.
 Each female lays up to 200 eggs in moist topsoil, and the lifecycle (egg to adult) takes only 3-4 weeks in warm conditions.
 Overwatered plants create ideal breeding conditions.

-With consistent treatment, a full elimination takes 3-4 weeks — one complete lifecycle.
-You need to kill existing adults (sticky traps), eliminate current larvae (H₂O₂ drench or BTi), AND prevent new eggs from being laid (dry soil, sand barrier).
-Treating only adults or only larvae leads to recurring infestations.
+With consistent treatment, full elimination usually takes 3-4 weeks, roughly one lifecycle indoors.
+You need to catch adults with sticky traps, reduce larvae in the soil with drying or BTI, and stop new eggs by keeping the top layer less wet.
+Treating only adults or only larvae often leads to recurring infestations.

 Fungus gnats can spread between houseplants but they can't infest your house the way fruit flies can.
 They need moist organic soil to breed — they won't reproduce in carpets, food, or drains.
 However, they can appear in multiple plant pots if the infestation goes untreated, since adults fly between plants to lay eggs.